linwenchao/mongoid-lookup/README.md

       field :title, type: String
     end

-The SearchListing documents contain a reference to the source document:
+Documents in the lookup collection have a polymorphic relation to the source document, `referenced`:

     User.create(full_name: 'John Doe')
     SearchListing.all.first.label #=> 'Jeff'